The Good, the Bad and the Ugly: Filming

-Production began at the Cinecittà studio in Rome mid-May 1966.
+Production began at the Cinecittà Studios in Rome mid-May 1966.
 It then moved on to Spain's northern plateau region near Burgos, which doubled for the Southwestern United States, and again in southern Spain's Almería.
-The production required elaborate sets, including a town under cannon fire, an extensive prison camp, and an American Civil War battlefield; for the climax, several hundred Spanish soldiers were employed to build a cemetery with several thousand gravestones and wooden crosses to resemble an ancient Roman circus.
+The production required elaborate sets, including a town under cannon fire, an extensive prison camp, and an American Civil War battlefield; for the climax, several hundred Spanish soldiers were employed to build a cemetery—Sad Hill—with several thousand gravestones and wooden crosses to resemble an ancient Roman circus.
 A scene where a bridge was blown up had to be filmed twice because the explosion destroyed all three cameras in the first take.

 Italian cinematographer Tonino Delli Colli was brought in to shoot the film and was prompted by Leone to pay more attention to lighting than in the previous two films.
-The score was once again composed by Ennio Morricone, and for the final Mexican standoff scene in the cemetery, Leone asked Morricone to compose what felt like "the corpses were laughing from inside their tombs".
+The score was once again composed by Ennio Morricone, and for the final Mexican stand-off scene in the cemetery, Leone asked Morricone to compose what felt like "the corpses were laughing from inside their tombs".
 Filming concluded in July 1966.

 Eastwood was displeased with the script and was concerned he might be upstaged by Wallach.
 "In the first film, I was alone," he told Leone.
 "In the second, we were two.
 Here we are three.
 If it goes on this way, in the next one I will be starring with the American cavalry."
 As Eastwood played hard-to-get in accepting the role (inflating his earnings up to $250,000, two Ferraris, and 10% of the profits in the United States when eventually released there), he was again encountering publicist disputes between Ruth Marsh, who urged him to accept the third film of the trilogy, and the William Morris Agency and Irving Leonard, who were unhappy with Marsh's influence on the actor.
 Eastwood banished Marsh from having any further influence in his career, and he fired her as his business manager.